 import command requires that you first authenticate using the

 login command.
 Once authenticated you can import any GitHub repository that you own or have been granted access.

 By default the command will wait for Galaxy to complete the import process, displaying the results as the import progresses:

-Successfully submitted import request 41 Starting import 41: role_name=myrole repo=githubuser/ansible-role-repo ref= Retrieving GitHub repo githubuser/ansible-role-repo Accessing branch: master Parsing and validating meta/main.yml Parsing galaxy_tags Parsing platforms Adding dependencies Parsing and validating README.md Adding repo tags as role versions Import completed Status SUCCESS : warnings=0 errors=0
+Successfully submitted import request 41 Starting import 41: role_name=myrole repo=githubuser/ansible-role-repo ref= Retrieving GitHub repo githubuser/ansible-role-repo Accessing branch: devel Parsing and validating meta/main.yml Parsing galaxy_tags Parsing platforms Adding dependencies Parsing and validating README.md Adding repo tags as role versions Import completed Status SUCCESS : warnings=0 errors=0